Learn how to become a licensed Social Worker In Iowa. License, education, and employment information for anyone interested in Social Work in Iowa.

 How Much Do Social Workers Make In Iowa?

-The salary of a licensed master social worker in Iowa can vary based on factors such as experience, education level, specialization, and the specific setting of employment.
-According to the data from the Bureau of Labor Statistics (BLS) as of May 2023, the average annual wage for social workers in Iowa was $57,230.
-Working in , public health social work, as a school social workers, on the board of social work, a public health website as a social worker in iowa, work in mental health social work,
+The salary of a social worker in Iowa can vary based on factors such as experience, education level, specialization, and the specific setting of employment.
+For example a professional in public health social work may earn more than one in mental health social work.
+According to the data from the Bureau of Labor Statistics (BLS), the average annual wage for social workers in Iowa is ranges from $48,850 to $67,710.

 Working as a social worker in Iowa can be both rewarding and challenging.
 Iowa has a high demand for social workers due to the prevalence of social issues such as poverty, substance abuse, mental health, and child welfare.